JMeter Elements & Components: Thread Group, Samplers

 For example,

-You would have to manually enter server name = google.com for all these 100 requests
+You would have to enter the server name google.com manually for all 100 requests.

-Instead, you could add a single HTTP request defaults with the “Server Name or IP” field = google.com
+Instead, you could add a single HTTP Request Defaults element with the “Server Name or IP” field set to google.com, as shown below.

 Login Config Element

-For example, you want to simulate one user login to website www.facebook.com with user and password.
-You can use the Login Config Element to add this user and password setting in a user request
+For example, you want to simulate one user logging in to the website www.facebook.com with a user name and password.
+You can use the Login Config Element to add this user name and password setting in a user request.

-The Login Config Element vs. the CSV data Config
+The Login Config Element vs. the CSV Data Set Config